A career that makes a difference

 Nurseries can be open from around 7am in the morning to 6pm at night.
 Practitioners usually work an eight-hour shift within these times but part-time and flexible hours are widely available.
 So, if you have your own children, you could find something that fits around your family’s needs.

 Those who work full time hours will also be entitled to the 5.6 weeks’ paid holiday a year.
 Part-time and flexible workers will get these holidays pro rata.

 “Working with children can be the most rewarding job in the world.
 No two days are the same and no two children are the same.
 Each day you’re helping to develop their young minds and are making an important and lasting difference to their future.’’

 By 2020, we need up to 11,000 new recruits working in Early Learning and Childcare across Scotland.
 Could you be one of them?

 There are jobs available

 There are jobs available in private, charity and Local Authority nurseries.
 Private and charity nurseries are run by individuals, community groups, or commercial businesses.
 Local Authority nurseries are run by your local council and are often attached to primary schools or community centres.
 You can get also get into Childcare by becoming a Childminder.More about the different roles

 You can get a job in Early Learning and Childcare without any formal, childcare related qualifications.
 However you will have to get qualifications while you work.
 In some instances you can get an Apprenticeship and ‘earn as you learn’, receiving a wage while you complete your qualifications.
-Alternatively you could enroll in a full-time college course which involves lots of time on placement in a nursery.More about training
+Alternatively you could enrol in a full-time college course which involves lots of time on placement in a nursery.More about training